-She is one of those extraordinary people who spreads kindness and encouragement whether she goes.
-And God obviously needs her bright light up with him, because he called her home to heaven this past week.
-Here name is Sarah Sadowski and her life has served as a master class in how consistently doing kind things for other people can make tidal wave changes in this world.
+She was one of those extraordinary people who spreads kindness and encouragement whether she went.
+Here name is Sarah Sadowski and her life served as a master class in how consistently doing kind things for other people can make tidal wave changes in this world.

 So Sadowski, this post is dedicated to and inspired by you.
-You have challenged us to continue carrying kindness and compassion forward in this world.
-We better getting going!
+(Now 5 years after you have left this planet), you have continued to challenge us to keep carrying kindness and compassion forward in this world.
+This past year has taught us more than any other that we better keep going!

 So many people need a Loving Pick Me Up on Valentine’s Day and here are 17 Ways to do just that.